-Hui Cai, Ph.D. is an Assistant Professor in the Health and Wellness Program, where she teaches the capstone design studio.
-Prior to joining the faculty, she taught at the University of Missouri, Columbia.
-She also served as the Health + Science research leader and designer at RTKL Associates in Dallas.
+Hui Cai, Ph.D. is an Associate Professor and Associate Director at the Institute of Health and Wellness (IHWD), where she teaches the capstone design studio and several core lecture courses and directs research for the IHWD.
+Before joining the faculty, she taught at the University of Missouri, Columbia.
+She also served as the Health + Science research director and designer at CallisonRTKL Associates in Dallas.
 Professor Cai received her Ph.D. degree in evidence-based design from the Georgia Institute of Technology after several years of architectural education and practice in China and Singapore.

-She has strong interests in cross-cultural studies on healthcare design.
-Her dissertation was the first of its kind, exploring the cultural dimensions of nursing unit designs under a holistic framework encompassing the national and organizational culture of healthcare.
+She is a renowned scholar in cross-cultural studies on healthcare design.
+Her dissertation was the first of its kind, exploring the cultural dimensions of nursing unit designs under a holistic framework encompassing healthcare's national and organizational culture.
 It provides a comprehensive comparison between the U.S. and Chinese nursing unit typologies with quantitative metrics through space syntax analysis.

 Dr. Cai’s current research focus is using a performance-driven and evidence-based design approach to analyze the relationship between culture, human behavior, and the physical environment, especially in healthcare settings.
 Her research activities include conducting post-occupancy evaluations (POE) on healthcare facilities and other buildings using in-depth onsite observation and rigorous analytical tools including Space Syntax Analysis and Discrete Event Simulation.
 Her recent research and design education focus on developing innovative approaches to deliver healthcare services in non-conventional settings, such as integrating healthcare with transit stations, sports arena, and other settings.
 She has also been investigating healthy communities in both underserved and affluent areas, in both rural and urban contexts.
 She aims to link technology, culture, and care model to create a healthy and healing environment.